xdv/divvyd/Builds/linux/README.md

 ### Generate and Build

 All builds should be done in a separate directory from the source tree root (a subdirectory is fine).
-For example, from the root of the ripple source tree:
+For example, from the root of the divvy source tree:

 ```
 mkdir my_build